xinwenfu/VChat_DEP/README.md

 	https://github.com/DaintyJet/VChat-DEP/assets/60448620/fd17763a-d89c-4295-8076-327e3abce018

-   1. Click on the black button highlighted below, and enter in the address we decided in the previous step.
+   1. Click on the black button highlighted below, and enter the address we decided in the previous step.

       <img src="Images/I16.png" width=600>